AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 * Front-end design requirements provided by the administrator
 * A welcome email from Cloud Manager informing you of access.

-If you are missing any of these items, please contact your AEM administrator.
+If you are missing any of these items, please contact the AEM administrator.

 It is assumed that the front-end developer has extensive experience with front-end development workflows as well as common tools installed including:

 * git
 * npm
 * webpack
-* Preferred editor
+* A preferred editor

 ## Understanding Cloud Manager {#understanding-cloud-manager}